villeverkkonen/map_places_react/README.md

 # Map Places

-## React/Node/MongoDB app using Google Maps Api where you can create, show, update and delete places.
+## React/Node/MongoDB app using Google Maps Api where you can create, show, update and delete places and keywords.

 ### [App in Heroku](https://map-places-react.herokuapp.com/)